tylercodes1/tylercodes1/README.md

 ## Hi there 👋 I'm seeking employment, but you can call me Tyler

 ## I'm a Developer, Musician, and Student of Life!
+- :aloe: I’m currently a software engineer intern at Aloe Money, a Seattle Based University Startup!
+- 🌱 I’m currently learning everything 🤣
+- 👯 I’m looking to collaborate with other content creators
+- 🥅 2020 Goals: Contribute more to Open Source projects
+- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me!